hmohebbi/context_mixing_toolkit/README.md

-# A tiny library for measuring context-mixing in Transformers
+# A handy library for measuring context-mixing in Transformers
 ---

 ## Measures of context-mixing: